To-The-Moon-CodeX/the-earth/README.md

 yarn dev
 ```

-And the Expo Developer Tool at http://localhost:3000
+The Page Open On http://localhost:3000